Zabrze: Early 20th century

-In 1905, the Zabrze commune was formed by the former communes Alt-Zabrze, Klein-Zabrze and Dorotheendorf.
-The Zabrze commune was renamed Hindenburg in 1915 in honour of Generalfeldmarschall Paul von Hindenburg.
-The name change was approved by Emperor Wilhelm II on 21 February 1915.
-Up until then, it was one of the few cities whose Polish name was retained during German rule.
+In 1905, the Zabrze commune was created from the former communes of Alt-Zabrze, Klein-Zabrze, and Dorotheendorf.
+In 1915, it was renamed Hindenburg in honour of Generalfeldmarschall Paul von Hindenburg, with the change approved by Emperor Wilhelm II on 21 February 1915.
+Until that time, it was among the few cities in Upper Silesia whose Polish name had been retained under German rule.

-In 1904 the "Sokół" Polish Gymnastic Society in Zabrze was established, which was also a Polish patriotic and pro-independence organization.
-As a result of the Prussian harassment it was liquidated in 1911, but it was reactivated twice, in 1913 and 1918.
-Its members took an active part in the post-war plebiscite campaign and the Silesian uprisings.
+In 1904, the "Sokół" Polish Gymnastic Society was established in Zabrze as both a sporting and patriotic organization promoting Polish national identity.
+It was dissolved by Prussian authorities in 1911 but reactivated twice, in 1913 and 1918.
+Members of the organization later took an active role in the Upper Silesia plebiscite campaign and in the Silesian uprisings.

 Interwar period

-During the plebiscite held after World War I, 21,333 inhabitants (59%) of the Hindenburg commune voted to remain in Germany, while 14,873 (41%) voted for incorporation to Poland, which just regained its independence.
+During the plebiscite held after World War I, 21,333 inhabitants (59%) of the Hindenburg commune voted to remain in Germany, while 14,873 (41%) voted for incorporation to Poland, which had just regained its independence.
 In May 1921 the Third Silesian Uprising broke out and Hindenburg was captured by Polish insurgents, who held it until the end of the uprising.
 When Upper Silesia was divided between Poland and Germany in 1921, the Hindenburg commune remained in Germany, while the present-day districts of Kończyce, Makoszowy and Pawłów were reintegrated with Poland.
 It received its city charter in 1922.
 Just five years after receiving city rights Hindenburg became the biggest city in German-ruled western Upper Silesia and the second biggest city in German-ruled Silesia after Wrocław (then Breslau).
 Nevertheless, various Polish organizations still operated in the city in the interbellum, including a local branch of the Union of Poles in Germany, Polish libraries, sports clubs, credit unions, choirs, scout troops and an amateur theater.
 Polish newspaper Głos Ludu was published in the city.
 In a secret Sicherheitsdienst report from 1934, Zabrze was named one of the main centers of the Polish movement in western Upper Silesia.
 In terms of religion, most of the city's population adhered to the Catholic Church.